Build System

 - The recipe configuration file, this configuration contains instructions for downloading Git repositories or tarballs, then creating executables or other files to include in the Redox filesystem.
 Note that a recipe can contain dependencies that cause other recipes to be built, even if the dependencies are not otherwise part of your Redox build.

-(To learn more about the recipe system read this page)
+(To learn more about the recipe system read the Porting Applications using Recipes page)

 cookbook/recipes/recipe-name/recipe.sh